anki-geo/ultimate-geography/CONTRIBUTING.md

 Translated fields, such as _Country_ or _Capital info_, have their own CSV files called _derivatives_, in which each column corresponds to one language.
 The _Country_ field is used to map rows in the derivatives with notes in `main.csv`.
 The mapping is not necessarily one to one: if a note has no capital (e.g. because it's a water body), then it must not appear in `capital.csv`.

+The note model templates are generated from the base templates in `src/note_models/templates/base` and the per-language substitutions in `src/note_models/translations.csv`.
+The rendered templates live in `src/note_models/templates/generated` and should not be edited directly.
+Regenerate them with `pipenv run generate_templates` (or `pipenv run build`, which calls `utils/generate_and_build.py`).

 ### Getting started

 1. Fork and clone this repository on your machine.